getbraincloud/braincloud-docs/docs/api/2_capi/useritems/getitempromotiondetails.md

-defId | The unique id of the item definition to check. shopId | The id identifying the store the item is from, if applicable. includeDef | If true, the associated item definition will be included in the response.
+defId | The unique id of the item definition to check. shopId | The id identifying the store the item is from, if applicable. includeDef | If true, the associated item definition will be included in the response. includePromotionDetails | If true, the promotion details will be included in the response.

 ## Usage